November 19-21, 2024

 • Discuss several forms or policies to create or update as part of a Memory Care Reinvigoration effort.

-Faculty: Brenda Gurung, MBA, NCCDP, Founder, Be Growth Dementia Education.
+Faculty: Brenda Gurung, MBA, NCCDP, Founder, Be Growth Dementia Education & Mariah Griffin, RN, Memory Care Director, Kisco Abbotswood at Irving Park.

 CEUs